shivam27k/Intro-shivam27k/README.md

 # Conclusion :red_circle:

-I hope you checkout my profile and do whatever you want with the existing repos.
+I hope you check out my profile and do whatever you want with the existing repos.
 If you're a recruiter, `Just Hire Me`, I promise it'll be worth it.

 Thank you :smile: